irgolic/AutoPR/README.md

 ## 🔨 Usage

 Warning: This Github Action is currently **in development**, and in **alpha release**.
-If you're interested in using this action, please reach out on [Discord](https://discord.gg/vz7p9TfHsh).
+If you're interested in using this action, please reach out on [Discord](https://discord.gg/ykk7Znt3K6).

-To use the action:
-- In `Settings -> Secrets and variables -> Actions`, enter your Open AI API key as `OPENAI_API_KEY`
-- In `Settings -> Actions -> General`, scroll down to `Workflow permissions` and enable `Allow Github Actions to create and approve pull requests`
-- Include the workflow file in your repository.
-[For example, you can use it in the same way as this repo](https://github.com/irgolic/autopr/blob/main/.github/workflows/create-pr-from-issue.yml).

-Whenever a new issue is opened or edited, the action will push a branch named `autopr/issue-#` and open a pull request to the base branch.
-Please note that if the branch already exists (on issue edit), it will be overwritten.
+See [AutoPR-template](https://github.com/irgolic/AutoPR-template) for a guide and example of how to use this action.